spaziocodice/SolRDF/README.md

 SolRDF (i.e. Solr + RDF) is a set of Solr extensions for managing (index and search) RDF data

 This page will guide you through the SolRDF quick installation.

+> If you already have Solr (4.8.x - 4.10.x) installed, please refer to [this section](https://github.com/agazzarini/SolRDF/wiki/User%20Guide#if-you-already-have-solr-installed) for detailed instruction.

 I assume you already have Java (7), Maven (3.x) and git on your system.

 Checkout the project Open a new shell and type the following: